 Blood oranges are a seasonal variety.
 Depending on where you live, you’ll find blood oranges between December and May.
 Since they are harder to find, I always grab a few whenever I find them.
 If you can’t find blood oranges, you can substitute naval or mandarin oranges for a similar result.
 The color will be slightly different, but the flavor will still be great.

-Whether you use it as a topping for ice cream, a filling for a cake, or eat it by the spoonful, this grapefruit and blood orange curd is sure to delight.
-With some of winter’s best fruit, it’s tangy, sweet, smooth, and creamy.
+Whether you use it as an ice cream topping, cake filling, or eat it by the spoonful, grapefruit blood orange curd is sure to delight.
+With some of winter’s best flavors, it’s tangy, sweet, smooth, and creamy.
 It will be a hit no matter what your occasion.

 Grapefruit and Blood Orange Curd